Prag8855/aab/content/guides/work-visa.md

 If you are **not** a citizen of {{ BESCHV_26_COUNTRIES }}, you also need...

 - [ ] **Proof of vocational training**
-    A certificate or a degree that proves that you received training for your job.
+    A certificate or a degree that proves that you received professional training to do this job.
 - [ ] **Certificate of equivalence**
-    Proof that your professional training is recognised in Germany.[^50] {# Clarify #}
+    Proof that your professional training is recognised in Germany.
+If you got professional training in Germany, you don't need this.[^50]

 **Use PDF files or photos.** Word documents and other formats don't always work.[^37]